 2014 - St John’s International Women’s Film Festival and Summit

-SJIWFF partnered with Women in View to present the St. John’s Summit on Women in Media, the first national gathering of women’s media organizations and unions from across the country.
+SJIWFF partnered with Women in View to present the St. John’s Summit on Women in Media, the first national gathering of women and gender diverse people’s media organizations and unions from across the country.
 Fourteen leaders joined, representing over 40,000 professional members of Canada’s film and television industry, including WIFTV.
-The Summit resulted in these delegates developing strategies and policies to address gender disparity in Canada’s screen industries, calling on the government to explicitly promote the principle that the equitable employment of women and racialized minorities in audiovisual products benefits both genders and all cultural groups, and is vital to achieving genuine diversity. https://www.womensfilmfestival.com/gender-advocacy
+The Summit resulted in these delegates developing strategies and policies to address gender disparity in Canada’s screen industries, calling on the government to explicitly promote the principle that the equitable employment of women, gender diverse people, and racialized minorities in audiovisual products benefits both genders and all cultural groups, and is vital to achieving genuine diversity.

 2013-2015 – Anna Serner of the Swedish Film Institute (SFI) commits to 50/50 by 2020 in gender equality in film projects, illustrating it was possible for federal funding agencies to achieve gender equality in key creative positions and in funding.

-2015 – Release of Women in View Onscreen Report 2015, with data highlighting women continue to be vastly under-represented as directors, screenwriters and cinematographers in Canadian feature film and television.
+2015 – Release of women and gender diverse people in View Onscreen Report 2015, with data highlighting women and gender diverse people continuing to be vastly under-represented as directors, screenwriters and cinematographers in Canadian feature film and television.

 2015-2016 – Inspired by the SFI and now armed with data, WIFTV Advocacy held meetings with Agency Heads – National Film Board, Canada Media Fund, Telefilm Canada - regarding gender equality in projects and funding